 The commission as a notary public will be for five (5) years from the date the Governor and Council confirms your appointment.
 The date of appointment will be indicated on your commission.

-Step 1: Download and complete the application and criminal release forms.
+Step 1: Review the notary public requirements and complete the application process.